hjynick/P1-Finding-Road-Lane-Lines/writeup_template.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

+first I would like to describe what i think about this project.
+When i take consideration of the computer vision technique that i've learned in the previous course i thought that I can first couvert the image to grayscale, process the image with canny function and don't need to select the white and yellow color in this image. but When i did that i realized that there are a lot of noise that I can't get rid of. so finally i add this step to my pipeline

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by ...